-VPST has entered into scrip lending arrangements under which legal title to certain assets of VPST have been transferred to another entity (National Australia Bank), notwithstanding the fact that the risks and benefits of ownership of the assets remain with VPST.
+The Fund has entered into scrip lending arrangements under which legal title to certain assets of the Fund have been transferred to another entity (National Australia Bank), notwithstanding the fact that the risks and benefits of ownership of the assets remain with the Fund.

-The assets transferred to the other entity under scrip lending arrangements include Australian and international equities and bonds that are held discretely by VPST's Custodian.
+The assets transferred to the other entity under scrip lending arrangements include Australian and international equities and bonds that are held discretely by the Fund's Custodian.
 The risks and rewards of ownership to which VPST remains exposed are currency risk, interest rate risk, credit risk and price risk.

-The carrying amount of assets available for scrip lending at reporting date amounted to \$4,556.5 million (2017: \$4,162.6 million).
-The carrying amount of assets on loan at reporting date was \$388.7 million (2017: \$574.6 million).
+The carrying amount of Fund's assets subject to scrip lending at balance date amounted to \$3,691.3 million (2018: \$4,556.5 million).
+The carrying amount of assets on loan at balance date was \$171.5 million (2018: \$388.7 million).

 The other party is required to collect collateral in respect of borrowed securities which are lent to third party borrowers.
-The terms and conditions associated with the use of collateral held as security in relation to the assets lent are governed by a Securities Lending Agreement that requires the other party to hold the collateral in a segregated account as bare trustee for VPST.
+The terms and conditions associated with the use of collateral held as security in relation to the assets lent are governed by a Securities Lending Agreement that requires the other party to hold the collateral in a segregated account as bare trustee for the Fund.

-The collateral is held at balance date as security by National Asset Servicing (NAS) in a segregated account - National Nominees Ltd for the benefit of the Trust.
-It consisted of both cash and non-cash collateral with a fair value of \$418.9 million (2017: \$596.0 million) at the balance date.
-No collateral has been sold or re-pledged during the year.
+The collateral held at balance date as security by National Asset Servicing (NAS) in a segregated account - National Nominees Ltd for the benefit of the Fund.
+It consisted of both cash and non-cash collateral with a fair value of \$193.8 million (2018: \$418.9 million) at the balance date.
+No collateral has been sold or repledged during the year.